kinojms/obsidian-notes/STCLOUD/VIII. Storage.md

 - block storage
 - treats a file as a series of chunks or clusters
 	- a group of many blocks
+	- modifies just one "block" in the storage, not the whole thing
 - VM/CT
 - hard drives, SSDs use block storage
 - great for dynamic files (those that constantly change)